-Whether you’re an incoming first-year student looking to take our combined Bachelor of Science in Biology Allied Health and Master of Science in Physician Assistant Studies, or if you already hold a bachelor’s degree and are just looking to complete your master’s degree, our Physician Assistant (PA) program is flexible to suit your needs.
+Whether you’re an incoming first-year student looking to take our combined Bachelor of Science in Biology Health Professions concentration and Master of Science in Physician Assistant Studies, or if you already hold a bachelor’s degree and are just looking to complete your master’s degree, our Physician Assistant (PA) program is flexible to suit your needs.

 2 Pathways, 1 Program: